miloszkowal/seshat/README.md

 * Register as a new user
 * Login in as an existing user (including any users you create)
 * Add Books to the DB (and also to your account)

+## Adding Issues

+If you notice a bug or would like to suggest an additional feature, please open an issue on GitHub.